 - Project management, defining standard procedures and templates for use on all products—creating a “playbook” for product managers so that new people don’t have to create their own set of tools.
-Pragmatic Marketing® offers a base set of templates in our classes to assist in this effort.
+Pragmatic Institute® offers a base set of templates in our classes to assist in this effort.

-The Pragmatic Marketing Framework identifies the activities that we see product managers doing.
+The Pragmatic Institute Framework identifies the activities that we see product managers doing.
 Using this framework for self-assessment, identify which activities you think you can do well and that you would enjoy doing.
 How well does your skill set fit the activities in the framework?

 Chuck Yeager, the famous test pilot, admitted that he didn’t really have a career plan; instead, he just took on jobs that he thought would be interesting and fun.
 Likewise in technology—as you move though the organization, see what types of work you really enjoy (and which ones you don’t).
 And when you’ve found a job you love, keep doing it.
 If you love what you’re doing, you’ll never work a day in your life.

 The measurement of product management results can be seen in both “leading” and “lagging” indicators.
 Lagging indicators are the more classic business metrics, such as revenue growth, increased customer satisfaction, or even product level profitability.
 But those metrics involve many more people than the product manager, and take time before they are evident.